SKYnSPACE/AE450/README.md

     4.5388
    -4.5388
 ```
-&nbsp; Since one of the eigenvalue is located on the right-half plane of a complex plane, the given system is naturally unstable.
+&nbsp; Since one of the eigenvalue is located on the right-half plane of a complex plane, the given system is unstable.
 <br>

 -  SCORING CRITERIA